ac000/sprotly/README.md

 Also by default sprotly will *daemon(3)ize* itself.
 When run in the foreground *(-D)* sprotly simply logs to the terminal.

+sprotly can also optionally do syscall filtering with seccomp(2) via libseccomp if you have it installed.

 ## License